-Federal Stafford Loan Program
+Federal Stafford and Direct Loan Programs

-The Federal Stafford Loan program offers "subsidized" and "unsubsidized" loans.
+The Federal Stafford and Direct Loan programs offer "subsidized" and "unsubsidized" loans.
+Loans may be made through a bank or credit union that participates in the Stafford Loan Program, or they may be made directly by the school (the Direct Loan Program).
 A subsidized loan is awarded on the basis of financial need.
 If you qualify for a subsidized loan, the federal government pays the interest on the loan until you start repaying it.
-On the other hand, an unsubsidized loan, is not awarded on the basis of need.
+On the other hand, an unsubsidized loan is not awarded on the basis of need.
 If you qualify for an unsubsidized loan, you pay the interest from the date you are given the loan until you repay the loan in full.
 You have the choice of paying the interest as it accrues (charged every month) or to let it accumulate (build up) and add the interest to the loan.
 You can receive both subsidized and unsubsidized loans.
 You must start to repay the loan or loans beginning six (6) months after you graduate, leave school, or drop below half-time enrollment.
-In addition to the Free Application for Federal Student Aid (FAFSA), you must complete the Federal Stafford Loan Application and Promissory Note.

-Federal Plus Loans
+Federal Plus Loan Program

-Federal Plus Loans are for parents who have students living with them as dependents.
+Federal Plus Loan Program is for parents who have students living with them as dependents.
+The loans are made directly by the school (the Direct Plus Loan Program) or through a bank or credit union that participates in the Stafford Loan Program.
 This loan program enables parents with good credit histories to borrow funds to pay for the education expenses of each child who is a dependent and an undergraduate student enrolled at least half-time.
 The parents cannot receive more than the cost of education, with the amount of any other financial aid received also deducted.
-The interest rate is variable, but it will never exceed nine percent.
+The interest rate is variable, but it will never exceed nine (9) percent.
 The interest rate for Plus Loans is adjusted each year on July 1.
 Payment of principal and interest begins within 60 days after the last issuance of loan money to the parents.
 In addition, interest begins to accrue (be charged) from the date the first loan payment is given.